-Here $\hat{\M}$ is the matrix element for $l\f \rightarrow \al\af$, from which the contribution of $N$ as real intermediate state (RIS) has been subtracted, since this is already accounted for by decays and inverse decays.
+Here $\hat{\M}$ is the matrix element for $l\f \rightarrow \al\af$, from which the contribution of $N$ as the real intermediate state (RIS) has been subtracted since this is already accounted for by decays and inverse decays.
 Neglecting the effects of Fermi and Bose statistics the distribution functions can be approximated as

-where $\mu_l$ and $\mu_\f$ are the chemical potentials of lepton and Higgs, respectively.
+where $\mu_l$ and $\mu_\f$ are the chemical potentials of the lepton and the Higgs boson, respectively.
 The change of the lepton-number density with time is given by

-The corresponding equation for $n_{\al}$ is obtained by interchanging $l,\f$ and $\al,\af$.
-An important property of the decay and scattering processes in the plasma is the unitarity of the zero-temperature $S$-matrix,
+The corresponding equation for $n_{\al}$ is obtained by interchanging $l,\f$ with $\al,\af$.
+An important property of the decay and scattering processes in the plasma is the unitarity of the zero-temperature $S$ matrix,

-For $i = l'\f', \al\af$, with $E_l + E_\f = E_{l'} + E_{\f'} = E_{\al} + E_{\af}$, this implies\footnote{This also holds for the RIS subtracted matrix elements.},
+For $i = l'\f', \al\af$ with $E_l + E_\f = E_{l'} + E_{\f'} = E_{\al} + E_{\af}$, this implies\footnote{This also holds for the RIS subtracted matrix elements.}

-Expressing the lepton-number densites in terms of the \BL~number density\footnote{Here we follow the usual treatment and ignore sphaleron processes during the generation of the lepton-asymmetry.
-Sphaleron effects are then included by relating the final $L$- or (\BL)-asymmetry to the baryon asymmetry using Eq.~\eqref{connection} (see Eq.~\eqref{etaB}).
-This amounts to neglecting ``spectator processes'' which can be taken into account in a more complete treatment \cite{Buchmuller:2001sr,Nardi:2005hs,Garbrecht:2014kda}.},
+Expressing the lepton-number densites in terms of the $B-L$ number density\footnote{Here we follow the usual treatment and ignore sphaleron processes during the generation of the lepton asymmetry.
+Sphaleron effects are then included by relating the final $L$ or $B-L$ asymmetry to the baryon asymmetry using Eq.~\eqref{connection}; see Eq.~\eqref{etaB}.
+This amounts to neglecting ``spectator processes'' that can be taken into account in a more complete treatment \cite{Buchmuller:2001sr,Nardi:2005hs,Garbrecht:2014kda}.}